patrickjaja/overwolf_chat_wheel/README.md

 Issues:
+ - keys not getting sent in correct order
  - Cant use special chars like "!"
  - Overwolf window to current mousePosition
- - activate chatwheel on overwolf hotkeypress
+ - activate chatwheel on overwolf hotkeypress (maybe open/close on longpress)